ilikewhatido/WhatToEat2/README.md

 - Categorize restaurant into "GROUPS"
 - Provides the ability to randomly pick a restaurnt for you  if you ever run into the infamous first world problem of not knowing what to eat!

-Currently working on - proximity search using Google places api
+Currently working on - proximity search using Google places api + Volley

 TODO:
 - Language support